Inquiry to test public response to franking credit policy now under scrutiny.

 The Labor Party’s proposal to rescind the current imputation cash refund system is once again the topic of the day.
 But in a somewhat bizarre twist, it is the parliamentary inquiry established to test public response to this policy that is now under scrutiny.

-The taxpayer funded enquiry is officially titled An inquiry into the implications of removing refundable franking credits.
+The taxpayer-funded inquiry is officially titled An inquiry into the implications of removing refundable franking credits.

 “There has been legitimate community concern about proposals to remove cash refunds for their full allocation of credits for individuals and superannuation funds, and that it amounts to a tax on the savings of retirees.